genestack/user-tutorials/source/tutorials/Genome_browser_navigation/genome_browser_navigation.rst

 As an example of genomic data, we’ll use `Vallot et al.
 2013`_
 experiment.
-Briefly, authors investigated X-chromosome inactivation (XCI), which relies on long noncoding *XIST* transcript.
-They identified unannotated expressed regions on the X chromosome – *XACT* and \ *T113.3 *\ transcripts, and reported a slight increased *XACT* expression for H9 hESCs not expressing *XIST* compared to H9 cells that did express it.
+Briefly, authors investigated X-chromosome inactivation in mammals, which relies on a long noncoding RNA, *XIST*.
+They identified a large unannotated expressed regions on the X chromosome – *XACT* and *T113.3* transcripts, and reported a slight increased *XACT* expression for H9 hESCs not expressing *XIST* compared to H9 cells that did express it.